 Kai Mercury (Co-Founder)

-Outside the classroom, Kai enjoys using their hands to craft and care for beautiful practical objects, pouring their heart into a variety of artistic outlets, and applying their mind to big questions from physics to philosophy with their partner.
-They share their home with a talkative German Shepherd named Lola - when she acquiesces to the odd human custom of living indoors.
+Outside the classroom, Kai enjoys using their hands to craft and care for beautiful practical objects, paint with watercolors, sing, and write.
+They share their home with a talkative German Shepherd named Lola (when she acquiesces to the odd human custom of living indoors).